 1These effluent limits do not apply to residuals generated by water treatment facilities that are transported to the solids handling portion of a POTW.

-2This pollutant concentration may be exceeded provided that the total mass loading (flow x concentration) of such pollutant discharged to the receiving POTW does not exceed 100.0 lbs/day or 2% of the POTW’s design loading, whichever is less.
+2This pollutant concentration may be exceeded provided that the total mass loading (flow x concentration) of such pollutant discharged to the POTW does not exceed 100.0 lbs/day or 2% of the POTW’s design loading, whichever is less.
 This limit does not apply to discharges of Food Processing Wastewater or Water Treatment Wastewater

-3For ammonia-nitrogen, nitrate-nitrogen, formaldehyde, ethylene glycol, or propylene glycol, the pollutant concentration may be exceeded provided that the total mass loading (flow x concentration) of each pollutant discharged to the receiving POTW does not exceed 10.0 lbs/day.
+3For ammonia-nitrogen, nitrate-nitrogen, formaldehyde, ethylene glycol, or propylene glycol, the pollutant concentration may be exceeded provided that the total mass loading (flow x concentration) of each pollutant discharged to the POTW does not exceed 10.0 lbs/day.

 4For Food Processing wastewaters only, use EPA Method 1664, Rev. A reporting as Total Oil & Grease.
 For all other wastewaters use EPA Method 1664, Rev. A reporting as Total Petroleum Hydrocarbons.